Few written documents possess the same power potential as a UX cover letter. Get it right, and your design career could be propelled along.

 Maybe most crucially, a winning UX cover letter will allow your authentic passion and suitability for the role shine through.

-Hopefully that gave you some inspiration and an insight into best practices!
-After that you can start working on preparing for interview questions.
+Hopefully this gave you some inspiration and an insight into best practices!
+Now you can start working on polishing your UX portfolio, as well as preparing for design interview questions.

 If you’d like to read more about getting hired as a UX designer, check out these articles: